livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-This JSON response includes details such as the attribute's ID, version, signing key, type, value, vote status, timestamp, document hash, and cryptographic signature, ensuring data integrity and authenticity within the 2WAY system.
+This JSON response includes details such as the Attribute's ID, version, signing key, type, value, vote status, timestamp, document hash, and cryptographic signature, ensuring data integrity and authenticity within the 2WAY system.

 <br>